 Kentucky is a no-fault state which means fault is not required to obtain a divorce nor is it typically relevant in the proceedings.
-Fault can be a factor when addressing how much maintenance should be paid.
+Fault is a factor when addressing a maintence award.

 In Kentucky either party may get a divorce.
-One party cannot prevent the decree from being entered; they can however make it more difficult and length the process.
+One party cannot prevent the decree from being entered; they can however make it more difficult and lengthen the process.

 Legal separation has a very specific meaning in Kentucky.
-In general, it requires the same process as divorce.
 You can file for divorce the moment you separate.
 Separation is defined as “sexual cohabitation.”
-You do have to be separated for a period of sixty days before the divorce can be finalized, but not before you file the Petition for Dissolution (divorce).
+You do have to be separated for a period of sixty days before the divorce can be finalized.

 A divorce is a legal proceeding which means they have to be properly “served.”
 The Court can appoint a warning attorney whose sole responsibility is to get them served.
 There has to be proper service to finalize property issues in a divorce.